Soccer-World Cup 2022: which teams are out of FIFA tournament? | Sports-Games

 Soccer-World Cup 2022: which teams are out of FIFA tournament?

+* Group A: The Netherlands and Senegal * Group B: England and the United States * Group C: Argentina and Poland * Group D: France and Australia * Group E: Japan and Spain * Group F: Morocco and Croatia * Group G: Brazil and Switzerland * Group H: Portugal and South Korea WHICH TEAMS HAVE QUALIFIED FOR THE QUARTER-FINALS? * Argentina * The Netherlands WHICH TEAMS HAVE BEEN ELIMINATED FROM THE WORLD CUP?

 With the World Cup in Qatar having entered its knockout phase, here is an overview of the teams that have been eliminated from the tournament, which ends on Dec.
-18. WHAT IS THE FORMAT FOR THE GROUP STAGE?
+18. WHAT IS THE FORMAT FOR THE TOURNAMENT?

 * A round-robin format with each of the 32 teams playing three matches in groups of four.
 Teams get three points for a win and one for a draw. * The top two in each group advance to the last 16, where the knockout stage begins on Dec.
 3, with one-off matches that can go to extra time and then penalties if necessary to decide a winner.

+* There are total of four rounds: Round of 16, quarter-finals, semi-finals and final, which will take place on Dec.
+18. * There is also a third place playoff between the losers of the semi-finals.

-WHICH TEAMS HAVE QUALIFIED FOR THE ROUND OF 16? * Group A: The Netherlands and Senegal
+WHICH TEAMS QUALIFIED FOR THE ROUND OF 16? * Group A: The Netherlands and Senegal

 * Group B: England and the United States * Group C: Argentina and Poland